One of the first questions that are still asked when employee survey results are published is, “How did we benchmark?”

 But we need to ask now, in these more enlightened times is: ‘Should you benchmark engagement scores or not?’.

 Ok, here’s the best I can do for you: At best, benchmarking will give your leadership a kick up the backside, but if your engagement scores are terrible and they weren’t expecting it, then your leadership is probably the problem anyway and might not respond well.

 At its worst, benchmarking engagement survey results is a vanity exercise, an opportunity to pat yourselves on the back or beat each other up, rather than doing anything to improve the business.

-At best, it might be a kick up the back side for your leadership team, but…
+At best, it might be that kick up the back side, but…

-Logically, therefore, if your People Strategy represents your ability to deliver upon your Business Strategy (and if it isn’t then perhaps you need a new one), then your employee feedback strategy should be aligned – and benchmarked - entirely to your People Strategy.
+Logically, therefore, if your People Strategy represents your ability to deliver upon your Business Strategy and if it doesn’t then, perhaps you need a new one - Download here, then your employee feedback strategy should be aligned – and benchmarked - entirely to your People Strategy.

 This issue is also closely related to the problem of when the measure becomes the goal, which is the subject of another blog post.

 Benchmarking encourages ‘regression towards mediocrity’